ATTiny88 Device Controller

 Code

-Keypad I2C Control - Master
+Keypad I2C Control - Maste

 Keypad I2C Control - Slave